 Many branches have non-military chaplain programs in local institutions (prisons, hospitals, etc.).
 This is called institutional work.
 The Mother Church has an Institutional Committee Liaison who works with individuals and branches in the United States who have questions about institutional work.
 This Liaison, Toni Gaspard, can be reached at email@example.com.

 Since Hurricane Katrina and other disaster relief, Red Cross, FEMA, prisons, etc., have been requiring documentation of some sort from church workers.
 Most organizations want a character reference and proof of training.
 In some cases those requirements may even include a specific type college course or some form of educational requirement.
-Each person or branch church sponsor interested must contact the specific institution to find out what their requirements are.
-There is absolutely no baseline of any sort.
+Each person or branch church sponsor interested must contact the specific institution to find out their requirements.

 For a Christian Science Minister to Armed Forces Installations near them, the military chaplains on Post need some sort of appointment and “bona fides” for access to the military installation or Post and service members.
 The same sort of letter from the branch church or society they represent is appropriate.
 These are usually signed by the Clerk of the Church or the current Board Chairperson.